 Formerly a member of the Washington Post editorial board, she has also worked as the Foreign and Deputy Editor of the Spectator magazine in London, as the Political Editor of the Evening Standard, and as a columnist at several British newspapers, including the Daily and Sunday Telegraphs.
 From 1988-1991 she covered the collapse of communism as the Warsaw correspondent of the Economist magazine.

-Her most recent book, Gulag: A History, was published in 2003 and won the Pulitzer Prize for non-fiction in 2004.
+Her previous book, Gulag: A History, was published in 2003 and won the Pulitzer Prize for non-fiction in 2004.
 The book narrates the history of the Soviet concentration camps system and describes daily life in the camps, making extensive use of recently opened Russian archives, as well as memoirs and interviews.
 Gulag: A History has appeared in more than two dozen translations, including all major European languages.

 Over the years, her writing has also appeared in The New York Review of Books, The Wall Street Journal, the New York Times, the Financial Times, the International Herald Tribune, Foreign Affairs, The New Criterion, The Weekly Standard, the New Republic, The National Review, The New Statesman, The Independent, The Guardian, Prospect, Commentaire, Die Welt, Cicero, Gazeta Wyborcza, Dziennik, and The Times Literary Supplement, as well as in several anthologies.
 The Washington Post/Slate column appears in newspapers across the US and around the world.